Tascurator/tascurator-documents/docs/docs/modeling.md

 ### Category ID

-Category ID is the unique identifier set for Category assigned to a tenant.
+Category ID is the UUID set for Category assigned to a tenant.

 ### Name

 Name is set for Category assigned to a tenant.

-### AssignedTask
+### List [AssignedTask]

-AssignedCategory contains AssignedTask.
-AssignedCategory has AssignedTask list.
+AssignedCategory contains a list of AssignedTasks.

 ## AssignedTask -